electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/drivingassistance/adaptivecruiseassist/_index.md

 ---
-title: Adaptive cruise assist
+title: Audi e-tron adaptive cruise assist
 linktitle: Adaptive cruise assist
-description: The adaptive cruise assist is a combination of adaptive cruise control and active lane assist.
+description: Audi e-tron can be equipped with adaptivce cruise assist.
+The adaptive cruise assist is a combination of adaptive cruise control and active lane assist.
 weight: 1
 ---